soham1826/vercel2.0-with-100xdevs/README.md

 ## Overview

-The Vercel 2.0 project simplifies the deployment process for React projects by automating the steps involved in fetching the source code, building it, and deploying the resulting files to a cloud storage service.
+The FastPloy project simplifies the deployment process for React projects by automating the steps involved in fetching the source code, building it, and deploying the resulting files to a cloud storage service.
 It consists of three main components: the Upload Server, the Deploy Server, and the Request Handler.

 ## Folder Structure